maliMirkec/personal-website/site/articles/introducing-spro.md

 SPRO is conceived a bit differently.
 Instead of manually tweaking the configuration file, I have built a command that would start a questionary about the project structure.

-> {cldnry spro-questions_dcflmw.png "SPRO questions in terminal." %}
+{% cldnry "spro-questions_dcflmw" "SPRO questions in terminal." %}

 When you answer all questions, SPRO will store information to the `.starter-project.json` file.
 It would also prepare a command to install all dependencies based on your answers.